Static Image of the North Wall

 Post Hole Digger

-Fences and roads, essential for land preemption, cut through aboriginal territories and trails, limiting and often preventing access to hereditary food production areas.
+Roads cut through aboriginal territories limiting and often preventing access to hereditary food production areas.
 The wheel and the post hole digger represent roads and fences selected to represent the profound changes to the land resulting from settlement.

 The milk separator was an essential piece of technology for the dairy farm, separating cream for the production of butter and cream for sale.
 Excess skim milk was used as food for other animals.